xcarol/overmaps/README.md

 The [flutter_launcher_icons](https://pub.dev/packages/flutter_launcher_icons) tool is used to generate the icons for different platforms

-The file used as the app logo is _./lib/assets/logo.png_
+The file used as the app logo is _./lib/assets/logo.png_  defined in the _pubspec.yaml_ file under the _flutter_launcher_icons_ section.

 After updating the logo run:  $ `dart run flutter_launcher_icons`